waffledood/cerberus-check/README.md

 Future areas of improvement:
 1. Filtering out the data in the pre-processing stage to reduce the size of the dataset (perhaps filtering out LW's before 2010).
 This would require separate VBA / Python scripts.
-2. Converting the Excel worksheet to CSV format, to imrpove the time the Python script takes to read.
+2. Converting the Excel worksheet to CSV format, to improve the time the Python script takes to read.